Get started with Azure Maps Power BI visual

 To scale the data relatively, drag a measure into the Size bucket of the Fields pane.
 In this example, we're using Sales column.

 Use the options in the Format pane to customize how data is rendered.
-The following image is the same map as above, but with the bubble layers fill transparency option set to 50% and the high-contrast outline option enabled.
+The following image is the same map as shown previously, but with the bubble layers fill transparency option set to 50% and the high-contrast outline option enabled.

 You can also show or hide labels in the Format pane.
 The following two images show maps with the Show labels setting turned on and off: